sneakyb1t/packer-proxmox/README.md

 Usage
 =====

-1. Copy the example common variables file and fill it with your specific variables:
+1. Copy the example common variables file and fill it in with your specific variables:

 ```
 cp common.pkrvars.hcl{.example,}